xolox/lua-apr/README.md

     $ luarocks install lua-apr
     $ lua -e "require 'apr.test' ()"

 If LuaRocks fails to build the Lua/APR binding this is likely because of missing dependencies.
 Lua/APR depends on the APR, APR-util and libapreq2 system libraries but LuaRocks cannot install these because it only deals with Lua modules.
-How to install these system libraries depends on your choice of operating system and distribution, for example on Debian Linux and derivatives like Ubuntu you can use the following command:

-    $ apt-get install libapr1 libapr1-dev libaprutil1 libaprutil1-dev \
-        libaprutil1-dbd-sqlite3 libapreq2 libapreq2-dev lua5.1 \
-        liblua5.1-0 liblua5.1-0-dev libreadline-dev
+The Lua/APR makefile runs a Lua script that knows how to install dependencies on Debian, Ubuntu, Arch Linux, Red Hat, Fedora Core, Suse Linux and CentOS.
 As a general guideline for other systems and package managers, you'll need the binary and development packages of Lua 5.1, APR, APR-util and libapreq2.

 The latest rockspec and sources are also available from the author's website (in case the main LuaRocks repository is unavailable or lagging behind):